Understanding Direxion Daily Semiconductor Bull 3x Shares's Unusual Options Activity | Benzinga

 Understanding Direxion Daily Semiconductor Bull 3x Shares's Unusual Options Activity

-Direxion Daily Semiconductor Bull 3x Shares (NYSE:SOXL) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $45.63 following the option alert.
+Shares of Direxion Daily Semiconductor Bull 3x Shares (NYSE:SOXL) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $45.4.

 - Sentiment: BEARISH